hmattinson/Dissertation_Excello/README.md

 Active range of spreadsheet currently has to include the top left cell

+## PD feedback to implement

+chords the other way round

+inversions currently off by one

+Pick sheets drop down from actual sheets

+ties as '-'

+separate simpler chords

+colour playback button when clicked

+Change layout of chord input so you know what is what

+Sustain at the start of a loop

+Piano graph - funky idea I had with Raj

 ## Log

 | Date            | Goals                                                        | Time | Progress                                                     | Next Steps                                                   |